Mike Jackson (wrestler): Professional wrestling career

 Jackson made his professional wrestling debut in June 1972.
 Early in his career he worked for NWA Mid-America and Southeast Championship Wrestling.
 In 1978 he made his debut for Georgia Championship Wrestling.

 During his career he wrestled against Ric Flair, Carlos Colon and Bob Backlund.
 He also worked for American Wrestling Association, UWF Mid-South, World Wrestling Federation and Jim Crockett Promotions (which later became World Championship Wrestling) from 1984 to 1991.

 He went into semi-retirement from wrestling in the early 1990s and made his last appearance in the 1993 Pro Wrestling Illustrated's Top 500 at 382.

 In 1998, he wrestled for New Dimension Wrestling and then once again retired.

-Then in 2005 he came out of retirement working for NWA Wrestle Birmingham and Peachstate Wrestling Alliance in Georgia.
+In 2005, he came out of retirement working for NWA Wrestle Birmingham and Peachstate Wrestling Alliance in Georgia.

 On December 8, 2019, Jackson and Tommy Rich defeated 1 Called Manders and Mance Warner to win the WOMBAT tag team titles.

-As of 2022, Jackson still wrestles in Georgia and Alabama.
+As of 2026, Jackson still wrestles in Georgia and Alabama.

-Impact Wrestling (2020, 2021–present)
+Impact Wrestling / Total Nonstop Action Wrestling (2020, 2021–present)

-On March 7, 2020, Jackson made his debut for Impact Wrestling at 70 years old losing to Johnny Swinger on a TV-taping which aired April 14.
+On March 7, 2020, Jackson made his debut for Impact Wrestling at 70 years old losing to Johnny Swinger on a TV taping which aired April 14.

 Jackson returned to Impact for one night only on December 18, 2021, teaming with Johnny Swinger as The Rhythmic Warriors as they defeated Kar Daniel Dunn and Chris Sabin.
 Jackson then participated in the Reverse Battle Royal at Slammiversary (2022) won by Shark Boy.

 He wrestled in a 6-way scramble won by KUSHIDA at Hard To Kill (2023).
 The next night, he lost to Trey Miguel.

+He wrestled on February 13, 2026, for Total Nonstop Action Wrestling as he lost to Mance Warner in Nashville, Tennessee.